-James’s numerous qualifications are at the highest level.
-They include two master’s degrees and a doctoral degree, which he completed as a Clarendon Scholar at the University of Oxford (Magdalen College).
-He was awarded the University Medal in Law for placing first in his year in his undergraduate studies, which he completed in Australia.
+James’s numerous university qualifications are at the highest level.
+They include two master’s degrees and a doctorate, which he completed as a Clarendon Scholar at the University of Oxford (Magdalen College).
+James was awarded the University Medal in Law for placing first in his year in his undergraduate studies, which he completed in Australia.
 In 2005–2006, James was a judicial assistant to the Hon Justice Michael Kirby AC CMG, who was then a Justice of the High Court of Australia, which is Australia’s ultimate appellate and constitutional court.
 James is admitted as a lawyer in the Supreme Court of New South Wales.

 If you are interested in instructing James, please contact the clerks in order to ascertain his availability.

 A large proportion of James’s practice concerns civil fraud where he is sought after as one of the leading experts on tort law in England.
 James’s experience in this regard includes freezing and proprietary injunctions and search orders as well as matters incidental thereto such as applications fortification of cross-undertakings in damages and committal for contempt.
 Illustrations of his work in this area are as follows.

 A significant part of James’s practice concerns injunctive relief, especially freezing and proprietary injunctions.
 He is often instructed in relation to urgent matters in this connection which require work around the clock.